-The following editorial was originally published in the Honolulu Star-Advertiser on Sunday, July 1, 2018 as part of the "Raise Your Hand" column in the Insights section.
+The following editorial was originally published in the Honolulu Star-Advertiser on Sunday, February 3, 2019 as part of the "Raise Your Hand" column in the Insights section.

 By: Toby In, Kalani High School Class of 2020, Kasen Wong, Hawaii Baptist Academy Class of 2019

 Currently, the United States is more politically divided than ever before.
 As a result, Americans have created an echo chamber in which we isolate ourselves into an environment that simply validates our own beliefs.
 The lack of much-needed conversations amongst people of opposing viewpoints has given rise to the resentful consequences of political polarization.
 As high school students, we feel obligated to create a more politically united country for a better America.
 To bridge this divide, our group, Around the Roundtable, aims to create a platform for people of various viewpoints to hear and understand their political differences through the art of civil discussion.
 One of the issues at the center of this tumultuous political climate is the topic of race and immigration, specifically the value and benefits of merit-based immigration policies.

 Merit-based immigration policies are policies that allow people to migrate to countries based on their merits and potential to contribute to the economy.
 This merit-based system typically considers criteria such as health, income, and occupational status.
 Such a proposal appears enticing in several ways.
 For instance, immigration complication could be evaded by only allowing certain immigrants who can make a contribution with their citizenship.
 As a result of being selective, it leads to a country that is productive, hard-working, and patriotic.